wholesomevalue/valueblog/content/posts/naked.md

 There exists another type of MM that both loves risk, wants more money, and likes to prey on...

-## Theodore Edgar McCarrick - The Predatory, Abusive (Risk Loving) Market Maker
+### Type 2: Theodore Edgar McCarrick (Predatory, Abusive, and  Risk Loving)

 ![](/img/pedo.jpg)

+This type of MM just don't give a shit about risk (they're too big to fail), and don't think their trillion dollar fortune is large enough, and so don't just want to play the [spread game](https://www.youtube.com/watch?v=-zTHKcJEGe8) to earn a decent living, nope! they go start grooming and abusing...

-The risk with selling shorts while naked is that your junk is exposed, actually its not really (due to the way the DTCC/NCSS `Continuous Net Settlement (CNS)` system works, which I'll get into [later](#dtcc)), but you are exposed:
+Now the risk with selling shorts while naked is that your junk is exposed, actually its not really (due to the way the DTCC/NCSS `Continuous Net Settlement (CNS)` system works, which I'll get into [later](#dtcc)), but you are exposed:

 The exposure is VERY REAL if, instead of taking both sides, you (the abusive MM) only takes one side (in relevance to what we're discussing here - taking the short side only).